 Innovative techniques yield new findings

 More recent studies, including an in-depth examination by El-Boustani and Sur, indicate that SOM + cells in particular are a key component of the underlying mechanisms that dictate functionality.
 In order to evoke different response dynamics in interneurons and investigate the nature of inhibition, the Picower neuroscientists employed “an innovative combination of novel visual stimuli, precisely-timed single-pulse optogenetic stimulation, and large-scale recording via two-photon calcium imaging of targeted neuronal responses in mice,” explains Sur, the Newton Professor of Neuroscience and director of the Simons Center for the Social Brain.
-Using briefly flashed visual stimuli and short pulses rather than prolonged optogenetic activation, the researchers were able to define the response times of PV + and SOM + neurons compared with their target cells, as well as isolate the inhibitory effect of these two types of neuron.
+Using briefly flashed visual stimuli and short pulses rather than prolonged optogenetic activation, the researchers were able to define the response times of PV + and SOM + neurons compared with their target cells, as well as isolate the inhibitory effect of these two types of neurons.

 El-Boustani, a postdoctoral fellow in the Sur lab who led the study, was able to show that SOM + neurons can perform either divisive inhibition and regulate response gain or subtractive inhibition and control response selectivity.
 He found that when stimulation activates the SOM + cells at the same time as their target cells, as is the case when probed with large visual stimuli, they divide responses.
 When activation of the target cells occurs at a different time — sooner when they respond to small visual stimuli — the SOM + neurons subtract responses.
 “So neuronal functionality is dynamic; it is governed by firing coordination and the overlap of response timing in the circuits and their target cells,” explains El-Boustani.